kamuisi/Lighting-Support-System-for-Readers/README.md

 # Lighting Support System for Readers

 This is a mini project from my **Embedded System Design** course.
-It runs on an **ESP32 microcontroller**, using distance data from an mmwave sensor to control the an LED strip.
+It runs on an **ESP32 microcontroller**, using distance data from an mmwave sensor to control an LED strip.

 ## Features